Xtractyl/Xtractyl/README.md

 In development.
 Information will be added soon.

-make test-smoke   # just smoke make test-e2e     # just e2e
-make test-all     # smoke then e2e
+- Requires prior compose down of the containers make test-smoke   # just smoke make test-e2e     # just e2e make test-all     # smoke then e2e